klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.approve(to, tokenId [, sendParam])
 ```
 Approve another address to transfer a token of the given token id.
-The zero address indicates there is no approved address.
-There can only be one approved address per token.
-This method is allowed to call only by the token owner or an approved operator.
+This method is allowed to be called only by the token owner or an approved operator that is approved by `setApprovalForAll`.
+Note that there can only be one approved address per token.
+To remove the approved address of a token, call this function with `to` as a zero address.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.